bitmakerla/estela/docs/estela-cli/commands/create_job.md

 # by its tag.
 $ estela create job --tag test

-# Create a cronjob with 30 data expiry days.
+# Create a job.
+This job's data will be retained for 30 days.
 $ estela create job --day 30
 ```